-• Do work pressures mean you haven’t had the time to develop a systematic scanning or procedural technique?
+- Do work pressures mean you haven’t had the time to develop a systematic scanning technique?

 Then you’ve come to the right place.

-Our range of practical ultrasound courses designed for emergency and critical care physicians will make all the difference.
+Our range of practical ultrasound courses designed for podiatrists will make all the difference.

 Led by Australia’s best ultrasound educators, we’ll help you make clinical decisions faster with point-of-care ultrasound (POCUS).

 Discover new and clever ways to get the most out of ultrasound; develop a structured step-by-step approach to imaging; increase diagnostic confidence and improve patient journeys through tighter, focused management plans and reduced waiting times.

 Ultrasound for Podiatrists Course

 Learn how to use ultrasound to dynamically assess the foot and ankle so that you can diagnose your patients sooner and start treatment.
 Find out how to…Select options